YeahNotSewerSide/DuinoCoin_cluster/README.md

 File cluster_worker.py - is a miner for cluster, don't forget to change server address and worker name right in the script(WORKER_NAME and CLUSTER_SERVER_ADDRESS).
 It doesn't need folder PCMiner_2.4_resources. it works in 1 process, good for devices with 1/2 cores

 File cluster_worker_multiprocessing.py - I hope name of that file speaks for itself, THREADS - number of processes, by default 2, I suggets to set it 1 less than number of cores in your device, because of the operating system(unless you are using Windows/Linux/MacOs), background processes and lots of other fun stuff.
+But I mean, I am not you mum, so feel free to set to something insane, like 4!!!?!?!?!?!

 # ToDo: